-- 5 Lay your Mac Pro down on a soft, clean cloth on the desk or work surface to avoid scratching the work surface or your Mac Pro. - 6 Install the memory cards, pushing slightly until they are seated in the memory slot.
+- 8 Lay your Mac Pro down on a soft, clean cloth on the desk or work surface to avoid scratching the work surface or your Mac Pro. - 9 Reinstall each memory card, pushing it straight down until it's seated in the memory slot.

-7 Stand your Mac Pro up and replace the side panel.
+10 Stand your Mac Pro up and replace the side panel.

-Important: When you replace the side panel, hold it securely so it stays in place as you push the latch down.
+Important: When you replace the side panel, make sure the latch is up.
+Hold the side panel securely so it stays in place as you push the latch down.

-8 Push the latch down to secure the side panel.
+11 Hold the side panel against your Mac Pro and push the latch down to secure the side panel.